SharCodin/my_learning_journey/readme_template_example.md

-Here is a README for the web scraping movie project using the template:

 # Web Scraping Movie Project

 This project scrapes movie data from a website and outputs it as XML and HTML files.